Accessibility statement

 Projects

 My work has also aimed to question and recalibrate art historical theories and methodologies that are often taken to be neutral and universal.
-For example, refuting the empirical basis for ethnic classifications of Syro-Anatolian orthostat reliefs (c.
+For example, in refuting the empirical basis for ethnic classifications of Syro-Anatolian orthostat reliefs (c.
 1200–700 BCE), I redefined the concepts of “style” and “ethnicity,” and constructed an alternative categorization deriving from a re-evaluation of both ancient contexts and modern disciplinary histories.
-I also worked on the history of the disciplines of art history and archaeology, and investigated the longstanding impact of the concepts of immanence and stylistic influence in the field—with particular attention to the works of Meyer Schapiro and Hans Sedlmayr.
-In addition to my book project, I am currently undertaking several writing projects, ranging from exhibition settings in the Ottoman Imperial Museum to the work of the artist Burhan Doğançay; from the text-image dialectic in Sumerian art to the history of Mesopotamian archaeology from the eyes of an Ottoman government representative named Bedri Bey.
+In addition, the colonial legacies of the discipline have been a major area of research in my recent publications, with a focus on networks of forging, looting, and smuggling antiquities.
+I have also worked on the longstanding impact of the concepts of immanence and stylistic influence in the field of art history (especially in the works of Meyer Schapiro and Hans Sedlmayr).

 In terms of fieldwork, I have attended archaeological excavations in Turkey, and been part of the international team for the Mapping Mesopotamian Monuments Project sponsored by Columbia University and directed by Professor Zainab Bahrani.
 This is an on-site documentation effort in Iraq and Turkey which seeks to counter the looting and destruction of the past, and the related dissociation of people from their diverse cultural histories.